panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 In other words, `innerFunc()` is a *closure* because it closes over the variable `outerVar` from its lexical scope.

-You've made the final step to understand what a closure is:
+You've made the final step to understanding what a closure is:

 > *The closure* is a function that accesses its lexical scope even executed outside of its lexical scope.